saranoya-odin/odin-recipes/README.md

 * How to generate [HTML boilerplate][TOP HTML boilerplate] in VSCode.

+# Acknowledgements

+All images used on this website were generated using Bing Image Creator, which is an AI text-to-image tool powered by [DALL-E 3][ChatGPT homepage for DALL-E 3]

 [TOP paths]: https://theodinproject.com/paths
 [recipes project assignment]: https://www.theodinproject.com/lessons/foundations-recipes
 [Linode getting started guide]: https://www.linode.com/docs/products/compute/compute-instances/guides/set-up-and-secure/